KarmaQuest invites you on a trip to Bhutan to benefit snow leopard

 Divine Madman who is said to have cured infertility.
 Overnight two nights in Punakha.

-Day 6: Drive to Gasa: From Gasa, we'll venture on foot for a day of wildlife viewing.
-We'll be on the look out for takin, wild dog, and a variety of birds.
+Day 6: Drive to Gasa: From Gasa, we'll venture on foot for a day of wildlife and bird watching.
+We'll be on the look out for wild dog and a variety of birds.
 Later, we can take a soak in a natural hot springs and will overnight in tents or a guesthouse near Gasa.

 Day 7: Phobjikha/Homestay: We'll drive over Pele La and descend to the high altitude marshlands of Phobjikha (10,000 ft), the wintering grounds for the endangered Black-necked crane.
 We'll arrive late in the afternoon when winter shadows exaggerate the hilly terrain.
 We'll check into our family homestay for two nights.